Splunk Cloud Platform

 Use time fields in sdselect searches

-When you run an sdselect search that involves time fields over an Amazon S3 federated index that is mapped to a customer-managed AWS Glue table dataset, you might encounter difficulties if you use the original time field from the AWS Glue table in your search.
+When you run an sdselect search over a federated index that maps to an AWS Glue table that represents an Amazon S3 or Amazon Security Lake dataset, you might encounter difficulties if you use the Time field that has been declared for that federated index in your search.
 Instead, for best results, set the Unix time field for the federated index that maps to that dataset to _time and then use _time as your time field throughout your search.

 When you must use the Unix time field for your sdselect searches

-The Unix time field defaults to _time.
+The Unix time field defaults to _time for all federated indexes.
 The _time field is useful because Splunk software treats _time as a field with both numeric and string properties.

 • Because _time values are in numeric UNIX time format, you can use _time in functions and operations that require numeric values.